-- Ask the older adult What Matters to them, including their health outcome goals and care preferences. - Document What Matters and ensure that all team members are aware of What Matters for this older adult. - Review for high-risk medication use, polypharmacy, adverse drug events, medication near misses, drug contraindications, effective monitoring - Review for the use of alcohol, marijuana and illegal drug use. - Screen for depression on admission; and with change in condition throughout the episode of care. - Screen for cognitive changes on admission; and with change in condition - > Screen for mobility risk and limitations - Screen for environmental hazards
+- Ask the older adult What Matters to them, including their health outcome goals and care preferences. - Document What Matters and ensure that all team members are aware of What Matters for this older adult. - Review for high-risk medication use, polypharmacy, adverse drug events, medication near misses, drug contraindications, effective monitoring - Review for the use of alcohol, marijuana and illegal drug use. - Screen for depression on admission; and with change in condition throughout the episode of care. - Screen for cognitive changes on admission; and with change in condition. - Remain alert and aware of any changes in cognition and report them to the designated individual. - > Screen for mobility risk and limitations. - > Screen for environmental hazards.

-- Align the plan of care/service plan with What Matters to the patient - Deprescribe or do not prescribe potentially high risk medications or those that interfere with What Matters. - Identify concurrent use of alcohol, marijuana/CBD and recreational/illegal drug - Optimize all other medications - Promote sufficient oral hydration - > Promote sufficient nutritional intake - Employ, where applicable, delirium prevention strategies in the home - Identify and manage factors contributing to depression, consider further evaluation and/or referral - Identify and manage factors and/or behaviors related to cognitive changes; consider further evaluation and/or referral - Ensure that older adults have their personal adaptive equipment, and they know how to use it safely - > Identify and promote mitigation of environmental hazards - > Promote frequent and safe mobility
+- Align the plan of care/service plan with What Matters to the older adult. - Deprescribe or do not prescribe potentially high risk medications or those that interfere with What Matters. - Safely assist older adult with mediations normally self-administered. - Identify concurrent use of alcohol, marijuana/CBD and recreational/illegal drug. - Optimize all other medications. - > Promote sufficient oral hydration. - > Promote sufficient nutritional intake. - > Employ, where applicable, delirium prevention strategies in the home. - Identify and manage factors contributing to depression, consider further evaluation and/or referral. - Identify and manage factors and/or behaviors related to cognitive changes; consider further evaluation and/or referral. - Safely assist the older adult with use of personal adaptive equipment as necessary. - Identify and promote mitigation of environmental hazards. - > Promote frequent and safe mobility.